Boolean Operations vs. Masks

-Simply put, Boolean operations are a very powerful tool for any product or graphic design project.
-A complicated-looking shape can be constructed in no time using the five Boolean operations present in Vectornator, namely Union, Subtract, Intersect, Difference, and Divide.
+Boolean operations are a potent tool for any product or graphic design project.
+A complicated-looking shape can be constructed using the five Boolean operations present in Vectornator, namely Union, Subtract, Intersect, Difference, and Divide.
 You’ll find these operations at the top of the Path Tab.

-Creating complex shapes is something you’ll inevitably come across in icon or logo design, so let’s take a deeper look at these 5 options:
+Creating complex shapes is something you’ll inevitably come across in icon or logo design, so let’s take a deeper look at these five options:

 This combines two input shapes into a new shape.
 The order of the layers does not matter in the case of Unite operations, but the output shape converts to the style of the bottom layer.

-This is the opposite of Intersection.
+This is the opposite of an Intersection.
 It deletes the path that overlaps when two shapes are combined.
-The order does not matter here either.
+The order does not matter here, either.
 If we think of this mathematically, Difference is Subtracting the Intersection from the Union shape.
 We’ll let that marinate for a minute.

-Since the best way to learn anything is through play, we propose you check out The Boolean Game - a super fun tool that lets you practice with simple shapes so you can get the hang of these concepts.
+Since the best way to learn anything is through play, we propose you check out The Boolean Game - a super fun tool that lets you practice with simple shapes to get the hang of these concepts.
 All the gifs you’ve seen until now were from this nifty little tool.

-Masking is another essential function you need to understand in order to create more complex professional work.
+Masking is another essential function you need to understand to create more complex professional work.
 There are also different principles to it, which we’ll explain below.

 Clipping masks are the simplest way to mask objects and photos.
-A clipping mask is a shape that only reveals artwork within its boundaries - in effect, 'cropping' the artwork to the shape of the mask.
-So for example, if your object is an apple, once the mask is created the shape underneath gets clipped into the shape on top.
+A clipping mask is a shape that only reveals artwork within its boundaries - in effect, 'cropping' the artwork to the mask's shape.
+So, for example, if your object is an apple, once the mask is created, the shape underneath gets clipped into the shape on top.

-A transparency layer mask is basically a single large graphic that acts as the transparency mask.
+A transparency layer mask is a single large graphic that acts as a transparency mask.
 The light and dark values in the layer (textures are a prime example here) determine the amount of masking applied to your artwork.

 However, if your graphics are vector-based, you can use both masks or boolean operations (or a combination of both) in Vectornator.
-Both methods will give you newly-created vector shapes, which you can continue editing by manipulating individual points, or by changing their color.
+Both methods will give you newly-created vector shapes, which you can continue editing by manipulating individual points or changing their color.

-And that’s the beauty of working with vectors: they remain infinitely editable and infinitely scalable.
+And that’s the beauty of working with vectors: they remain infinitely editable and scalable.